Biden: ‘Every indication’ Russia prepared to attack Ukraine

 NATO allies accused Russia of misleading the world by saying it was returning some troops to their bases but instead moved in thousands of new ones.
 The pullout pledge was among Russian gestures this week that briefly cooled temperatures.
 Russia is believed to have some 150,000 military forces around Ukraine’s borders, raising fears of a new war in Europe.

-Tensions also spiked Thursday along the line that separates Ukrainian forces from Russia-backed separatists in the country’s east, with both sides accusing each other of intensive shelling in a long-simmering conflict that has killed 14,000 people.
+Tensions also spiked along the line separating Ukrainian forces from Russia-backed separatists in the country’s east, with both sides trading accusations of intensive shelling in a long-simmering conflict that has killed 14,000 people.

 In a surprise blow to diplomacy, Russia ordered the deputy chief of mission at the U.S. Embassy in Moscow, Bart Gorman, to leave the country, the State Department said.
 It called the move “unprovoked” and “an escalatory step.”
 Russia did not say why he was expelled.

-Russia’s intended targets included Kyiv, with its nearly 3 million people, Blinken said.
+U.S. intelligence indicated Russia also would target “specific groups” of Ukrainians, Blinken said, again without giving details.

-“Specific groups of people” were also planned targets of any Russian invasion, he said.
-“We are laying it out in great detail with the hope that by sharing what we know with the world, we can influence Russia to advance the path of war, and choose a different (path) while there’s still time.”
+In an implicit nod to Secretary of State Colin Powell’s appearance before the Security Council in 2003, when he cited unsubstantiated and false U.S. intelligence to justify the U.S. invasion of Iraq, Blinken added: “Let me be clear.
+I am here today not to start a war, but to prevent one.”

-Biden’s comments on the Russian threat were some of his starkest to date, suggesting the administration’s perilous assessment of the situation.
+Biden’s own comments on the Russian threat also were some of his starkest to date, suggesting the administration’s perilous assessment of the situation.

 Speaking at the White House, he said Washington saw no signs of a Russian withdrawal, and said the threat of invasion remains “very high” because Russia has moved more troops toward the border with Ukraine instead of pulling them out.